jwworth/jakeworth/content/blog/my-annual-review-2020.md

   answer on the internet."
 I posted [my vimrc on Reddit](https://www.reddit.com/r/vim/comments/k1iv70/my_annotated_vimrc/) and stirred up quite a bit of feedback.
 Apparently nitpicking people's Vim config is an r/vim tradition.
-I certainly got closet to the right answer for me!
+I certainly got closer to the right answer for me!
 - Execution is at least as important as most ideas.
 To quote Paul Arden: "Do not covet your ideas.
 Give away everything you know and more will come back to you."